 - Filters: The first button on the header allows you to set different filters for the board.
 Read more.

-- Sorting: The tasks are automatically sorted by the order you manually set using drag and drop.
+- Sorting: The items are automatically sorted by the order you manually set using drag and drop.
 However, you can also sort them by other fields for a better visualization in certain scenarios.
 Read more.

 - Manage board: If you are an admin, you have here a shortcut to access Administration -> Boards & milestones.

 - Display options (premium only): You can tweak several options to decide which info is shown in the card, how do you display progress, how do you visualize the category of the item, etc.